Taylor Swift Needs To Make Another Country Album [Opinion]

 But Taylor Swift got her start in country music, and that’s where she needs to return.
 The singer-songwriter achieved incredible success with her first albums, breaking into the Guinness Book of World Records for album sales and becoming the youngest person ever to win multiple Songwriter and Entertainer of the Year awards.

 Her success didn’t stop once she became a pop star with her album 1989.
-Taylor Swift became the only artist to knock herself out of the #1 spot and made history at the Grammy’s for winning multiple awards.
+Taylor Swift became the only artist to knock herself out of the No. 1 spot and made history at the Grammy’s for winning multiple awards.
 But her success came at a high price.

 The trouble started when Kanye West took the mic from her during her acceptance speech at the MTV Video Music Awards.
 Kanye West interrupted her to say that “Beyoncé had the best music video of all time.”
 When this happened, Taylor Swift was only 19.
 Her troubles in the pop music scene were just beginning.